-The new exhibition is based on the memories of seven former nursery attendees: Roger, Linda, Joe, John, Janice, Diane and Pat.
-Visitors will be able to discover tales of childhood and daily life at the nursery; from playtime, to snacks and afternoon naps.
+The exhibition was based on the memories of seven former nursery attendees: Roger, Linda, Joe, John, Janice, Diane and Pat.
+Visitors were able to discover tales of childhood and daily life at the nursery; from playtime, to snacks and afternoon naps.
 For the first time, Rainham Hall was a public, communal building and the grand front door opened each morning to the youngest members of the community.
 In the day-time it was filled with the chatter and clatter of little children and their carers, but closed and silent at night.

-Visitors will be able to immerse themselves in the era through a variety of exhibits and displays, including audio visual installations, objects on display, artworks by local makers, historic photographs, and oral history excerpts.
+Visitors were able to immerse themselves in the era through a variety of exhibits and displays, including audio visual installations, objects on display, artworks by local makers, historic photographs, and oral history excerpts.